bcsaalinas/CauseConnect/src/Dev Log.md

 - YouTube tutorials for understanding timelines

 **Personal Reflection:**
-"GSAP ended up being way cooler than I expected!
-At first it felt overwhelming with all the options, but once I understood timelines and ScrollTrigger, everything clicked.
+"GSAP ended up being way cooler than I expected At first it felt overwhelming with all the options, but once I understood timelines and ScrollTrigger, it started going fine i guess.
 The best part was seeing the cards actually animate on scroll - made the site feel professional.
 I definitely relied on AI to understand the concepts faster, but I made sure to test everything myself and understand WHY it worked, not just copy-paste.
-Proud of how the animations turned out, even though it took longer than I thought!"
+Proud of how the animations turned out, even though it took longer than I thought, I still think GSAP is a very cool framework and I'm looking to learn more about it and implement more advanced animations in future projects"

 **Key Files Modified:**